sudarshansudarshan/cs503/Galaxy.md

 3. **Efficiency**: This method is highly efficient because it halves the search space in every iteration.
 The assistant only conducts the minimum number of tests necessary to identify the infected person(s).

-Can you figure out the minimum number of tests required for any number of samples, \( n \)?
+Can you figure out the minimum number of tests required for any number of samples, $$n$$?

-It's \( \log(n) \).
-This is where you can see binary search in action!
+It's $$\log(n)$$.
+This is where you can see the binary search in action!

-To make it even more efficient, you could experiment with different batch sizes, like grouping \( k \) samples together instead of just 2.
+To make it even more efficient, you could experiment with different batch sizes, like grouping $$k$$ samples together instead of just 2.
 This could further reduce the number of tests required.

-By applying these methods, whether you're trying to find the optimal restaurant location or minimize the number of COVID tests, you can make informed, data-driven decisions that save time and resources.